vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The origin of the Pāśupata movement

 The Pāśupata movement originated under Saka hegemony in that part of India ´ where the figure of Heracles was known at the time.
 If the iconography of Heracles had exerted some influence on, or had moulded the figure of the club bearing divine teacher, we would have expected this to become apparent in the sources that date to the period in which both, the figure of Heracles and the Pāśupata teacher, existed side by side, viz. the first centuries of the Common Era.
-However, neither our oldest source, the Pāśupatas¯utras, nor Kaun. ḍinya’s commentary knows, either the club as an attribute, or the name Lāguḍi.
+However, neither our oldest source, the Pāśupatasūtras, nor Kaun. ḍinya’s commentary knows, either the club as an attribute, or the name Lāguḍi.
 14 Ingalls’ hypothesis, therefore, which assumes that the Greek Heracles launched the Indian Lakulīśa, is just as unlikely as his assumption that the Hellenistic school of the Cynics influenced the development of the Pāśupata practice.

 An orthogenetic root of the club-bearing deity seems therefore to be more obvious.
 The Amarakośa (3.3.42) mentions laguḍa as a synonym of dan. ḍa.
 It is but natural to conceive of the club as a variant of the traditional stick or staff (dan. ḍa) of the brahmin ascetic.
 The earliest Pāśupata monument known to us, the Mathurā Pilaster of Candragupta II of the Gupta Year 61, i.e. ad 380 (above, Plate 112), 15 depicts a naked three-eyed figure with a dan. ḍa in his right, and what is possibly a kaman. ḍalu in his left hand (Plate 126).
 16